Predictively Oriented Posteriors: Abstract

 \section{Abstract}

 We advocate for a new statistical principle that combines the most desirable aspects of both parameter inference and density estimation.
-This leads us to the predictively oriented (\pro{}) posterior, which expresses uncertainty as a consequence of predictive ability.
-Doing so leads to inferences which predictively dominate both classical and generalised Bayes posterior predictive distributions: up to logarithmic factors, \pro{} posteriors converge to the predictively optimal model average at rate $n^{-1/2}$.
-Whereas classical and generalised Bayes posteriors only achieve this rate if the model can recover the data-generating process, \pro{} posteriors {adapt} to the level of model misspecification.
-This means that they concentrate around the true model at rate $n^{1/2}$ in the same way as Bayes and Gibbs posteriors if the model can recover the data-generating distribution, but do \textit{not} concentrate in the presence of non-trivial forms of model misspecification.
-Instead, they stabilise towards a predictively optimal posterior whose degree of irreducible uncertainty admits an interpretation as the degree of model misspecification---a sharp contrast to how Bayesian uncertainty and its existing extensions behave.
-Lastly, we show that \pro{} posteriors can be sampled from by evolving particles based on mean field Langevin dynamics, and verify the practical significance of our theoretical developments on a number of numerical examples.
+This leads us to the \ac{pro} posterior, which expresses uncertainty as a consequence of predictive ability.
+We show that these posteriors converge to the predictively optimal model average and predictively dominate both classical and generalised Bayes posterior predictive distributions.
+Further, \ac{pro} posteriors {adapt} to the level of model misspecification: while they concentrate around the true model in the same way as classical and generalised Bayesian strategies if the model can recover the data-generating distribution, they do \textit{not} concentrate around a single model in the presence of non-trivial forms of model misspecification.
+Instead, they stabilise towards a non-degenerate predictively optimal posterior distribution that represents a form of irreducible uncertainty due to model misspecification.
+We put forward a sampling algorithm for \ac{pro} posteriors based on mean field Langevin dynamics, and verify the practical significance of our theoretical developments on a number of numerical examples.

 \spacingset{1.9}